gsiebels/project-hair/README.md

 ## Deployment

-This project is no longer deployed but pleas expected soon.
-I will be hosting it on heroku.
+The website is deployed on Heroku, you can see it here: https://mobile-hairhub.herokuapp.com/

 ## Getting Started